Sdaas/karate-kafka/README.md

 * def kp = new KafkaProducer()
 ```

 The following default properties are used to create the producer.
-The `karate.kafka.MyGenericSerializer` tries
-to automatically guess the key/value type and attempts to serialize it as `Integer`, `Long`, `String`, or `JSON`
-based on the input.

 ```
 {